AdobeDocs/campaign-web.en/help/v8/campaign-web-home.md

 >[!BEGINTABS]

->[!TAB February '26 release]
+>[!TAB March '26 release]

-February release is live.
+March release is live.
 New features and enhancements are now available in the Campaign Web user interface.
+Highlights include:

+* **Schema authoring (GA)** - Create and manage schemas directly in Campaign Web UI.
+* **Themes in Email Designer (LA)** - Apply reusable theme styles and variables to keep email content consistent with your brand.
+* **Workflow enhancements** - The **Automated delivery** and **Start** activities are now available and the **Join** now supports the OR option.
+You can now also add multiple branches to your workflows.

 For a complete overview, check out the release notes.

 [![Learn more button](assets/do-not-localize/learn-more-button.svg)](../v8/rn/release-notes.md)